-- 25. Please indicate your local government district and the software you currently use for your dog register:

-- a) Local Government district:

-- b) Dog register software:

-- 26. Please indicate if the software used for your local government dog register is the same as the software used for your local government's cat register:

-- □ Yes

-- □ No

-- □ Unsure

-- 27. Have you modified the software you currently use?

-- □ Yes

-- □ No

-- □ Unsure

-- 28. Is your local government easily able to identify lifetime dog registrations in your dog register?

-- □ Yes

-- □ No

-- □ Unsure

-- 29. How many lifetime dog registrations does your local government currently have?

-- 30. Does your local government have the capacity to extract data from your dog register software and provide the extracted data in an Excel spreadsheet?

-- □ Yes

-- □ No

-- □ Unsure
+24 Should lifetime dog registrations be transferred to the new system? ✓ Yes ☐ No ☐ Unsure Questions - Local Governments 25 i.
+Please indicate your local government district and the software you currently use for your dog register: a) Local Government district: b) Dog register software: 26 S. Please indicate if the software used for your local government dog register is the same as the software used for your local government's cat register: Yes No Unsure 27 ✓.
+Have you modified the software you currently use?☐ Yes☐ No☐ Unsure 28 B. Is your local government easily able to identify lifetime dog registrations in your dog register? ☐ Yes ☐ No ☐ Unsure 29 ).
+How many lifetime dog registrations does your local government currently have?
+30 Does your local government have the capacity to extract data from your dog register software and provide the extracted data in an Excel spreadsheet?
+Yes No Unsure

-Questions - Dog Owners 31.
-Would you prefer: dog registration fees to increase to cover the cost of transferring dog registrations to the centralised system; a one-off \$5 fee for an automatic transfer of the data; or to re-register your own dogs online?
-None of the above - it should be managed between the State Government and Local Government.
-32. If you are a dog owner with an existing lifetime dog registration, would you be willing to re-enter your details in the centralised registration system online?
-Yes No Unsure This is a repeat of option 3 in question 31.
-None of the above - it should be managed between the State Government and Local Government.
+31. Would you prefer: dog registration fees to increase to cover the cost of transferring dog registrations to the centralised system; a one-off \$5 fee for an automatic transfer of the data; or to re-register your own dogs online?
+None of the above - I should not have to pay to transfer my dog from one register to another 32.
+If you are a dog owner with an existing lifetime dog registration, would you be willing to re-enter your details in the centralised registration system online?
+Yes No Unsure None of the above it should be managed between the State Government and Local Government.